-Pros: You'll get rid of your old car for cash a part at a time and probably earn more in the long run than if you sold the car outright.
+Pros: You'll get rid of your old car for cash at a time and probably earn more in the long run than if you sold the car outright.

 Cons: You'll have to spend a lot of time upfront researching the value of different parts and then finding people willing to buy them

-Helpful Tip: You should also consider how many hours you want to put into researching locations where these items can be sold before going ahead with this.
+Helpful Tip: You should also consider how many hours you want to spend researching locations where these items can be sold before going ahead with this.

 If you're looking for the quickest and easiest way to figure out how to get rid of an old car that doesn't run, this is probably the best option.

 Junkyards will pay cash on the spot.
-You'll get rid of your old car for cash without having to stress over any part of it.
-In some cases, you don't even need the key or the title to get cash for junk cars.
+You'll get rid of your old car for cash without stressing over any part of it.
+Sometimes, you don't need the key or the title to get cash for junk cars.

 Pros: Junkyards will come to you and haul the car away when they buy it.

-Cons: If your car doesn't run, you can probably only sell it for scrap, so you might get less for it than you'd hoped.
+Cons: If your car doesn't run, you can probably only sell it for scrap, so you might get less than you'd hoped.

-Helpful Tip: Research junkyards in your area to find out which one will give you the best deal.
+Helpful Tip: Research junkyards in your area to determine which will give you the best deal.
 The amount they're willing to pay will vary from junkyard to junkyard.

 Fix It Up/Restore It

-OK, this isn't really getting rid of an old car but you can make that old car run better with a few repairs maybe.
+OK, this isn't getting rid of an old car, but you can make that old car run better with a few repairs.

 This option works best if you're the type of person who doesn't want to give up your car for sentimental reasons.

 To get started, you can do some work yourself or hire someone with specialized knowledge of cars.
-If you decide to go this route, understand that you'll need time, money, and patience as well as a place for storage if you don't have space in your garage or driveway.
+If you decide to go this route, understand that you'll need time, money, and patience and a place for storage if you don't have space in your garage or driveway.

 Pros: Many people find that restoring an old car they loved gives them the best sense of accomplishment.

-Cons: Depending on the state of your old car, it can be a huge time and money commitment to restore it.
+Cons: Depending on the state of your old car, restoring it can be a huge time and money commitment.

 Helpful Tip: Make sure you can handle the commitment before pushing ahead.

-You have a lot of options when figuring out what to do with old car makes and models.
+You have many options when deciding what to do with old car makes and models.
 Remember, plenty of choices are available when you're ready to get rid of your old car for cash or donate old car models to charity.

-If you're not sure which option to go with, consider how much money you can reasonably get, especially if you're figuring out how to get rid of an old car that doesn't run and make the most convenient choice.
+If you're unsure which option to go with, consider how much money you can reasonably get, especially if you're figuring out how to get rid of an old car that doesn't run and make the most convenient choice.